-- 1. Identify and perform the basic and beginning yoga postures - 2.
-Demonstrate a beginning level increase in the range of motion of major joints - 3.
-Understand the beginning level use of breath as a major component for stretching efficiently - 4.
-Understand beginning yoga techniques and the importance of breath work for effective stress reduction - 5.
+- 1. Identify and perform the basic yoga postures at an intermediate level - 2.
+Demonstrate an intermediate level increase in the range of motion of major joints - 3.
+Understand the intermediate level use of breath as a major component for stretching efficiently - 4.
+Understand intermediate level yoga techniques and the importance of breath work for effective stress reduction - 5.
 Understand the importance of maintaining a flexible and healthy spine through yoga practice